afneville/docs/vcs/branches.md

 2c35a17 create README
 ```

+To create and switch to a branch in a single step, use
+`git checkout -b new-branch-name`.
+Use `git switch branch-name` to
+switch to an existing branch, or `git switch -c new-branch-name` to
+create and switch to a branch.

-Creating a commit on the new branch, moves the head pointer and the
+Creating a commit on a newly-created branch, moves the head pointer and
-branch under it to the new commit.
+the branch under it to reference the new commit.

 ```text
 $ nvim index.html